clackups/esp_hid_serial_bridge/README.md

 * Learn how HID profiles work and add the horizontal wheel (AC Pan) and joystick support.

-* Find better way for congestion avoidance (currently done with `vTaskDelay(BLE_SEND_PAUSE)` after each BLE message).
+* Find a better way for congestion avoidance (currently done with `vTaskDelay(BLE_SEND_PAUSE)` after each BLE message).

 * Use the Bluetooth MAC address in USB device Serial string (currently